polkadot-fellows/xcm-format/README.md

 Operands:

-- `sender: Integer`: The sender in the to-be opened channel.
+- `sender: Compact`: The sender in the to-be opened channel.
 Also, the initiator of the channel opening.
-- `max_message_size: Integer`: The maximum size of a message proposed by the sender.
+- `max_message_size: Compact`: The maximum size of a message proposed by the sender.
-- `max_capacity: Integer`: The maximum number of messages that can be queued in the channel.
+- `max_capacity: Compact`: The maximum number of messages that can be queued in the channel.

 Safety: The message should originate directly from the Relay-chain.